dripton/dfrandom/README.txt

 all of the templates from GURPS Dungeon Fantasy 1: Adventurers.
 It doesn't support anything from the other books yet.

-You need Python 2.7 (not Python 3) installed.
+You need Python 2.7 or Python 3.x installed.
 This program doesn't need anything else, just libraries that come with Python.
 (But if you want to run the unit tests, you need py.test)